-Since Ohio is not a no-fault state, people injured in drunk driving accidents are generally able to sue the offending party for their medical expenses (and, if applicable, family members may sue for death-related costs).
+No, Ohio is not a no-fault state.
+Since Ohio is not a no-fault state, people injured in drunk driving accidents are generally able to sue the offending party for their medical expenses.
+Also, family members may sue the drunk driver for death-related costs.

 Important Car Accident Laws in Ohio